bogzbonny/yeehaw/docs/architecture.md

      - could create a new position type and send that in with the crossterm mouse event

- - SclLocation change hooks?
+ - DynLocation change hooks?
    - elements could setup interdependancies around scaling
    - how to deal with inf.recurrsion??
 NOT AN ISSUE
      - if two elements want to have a common edge.
        - eg. element 1 shifts, triggering element 2 which shifts, which triggers element 1 which doesn't change as it's already in the correct position.
- - DONT DO Move SclLocationSet back to the responses?
+ - DONT DO Move DynLocationSet back to the responses?
    - would need to first create widget builders which actually need the location